 The coach is also an advocate for the student and, with your written permission, it is often beneficial for the coach to work with teachers, counselors, administrators and other professionals involved with your teen.
 Coaches can also attend 504 and IEP meetings – their input based on one-on-one work with the student is invaluable.

-The initial coaching package includes a parent consult, six coaching sessions and a parent follow-up meeting.
-Package fees are bundled and are payable prior to starting sessions with SOS.
-Fees vary by coach.
-The initial consult price ranges from $110 to $195; SOS 50-minute coaching sessions are $100 to $155 (with a 6-week commitment) and the parent follow-up meeting is $100 to $155.
-All of this information is included in a contract that is sent by email prior to the first session.
+The initial coaching package includes a parent consult, six coaching sessions, and a parent follow-up meeting.
+Package fees are bundled and are payable prior to starting sessions with SOS4Students.
+Our sessions are 50-minutes each with an initial commitment to six coaching sessions and two parent meetings.
+The cost of each session ranges from $175 to $210 or more (it varies by coach).
+All of this information, inlcuding exact fees, is included in a contract that is sent by email prior to the first session.
 After the initial package is completed, continuing students will revert to a monthly payment schedule.

 Types of Students